Join the Great Dane Care Newsletter!

 Accident Coverage Explained

 Forms of preventative care such as wellness exams, vaccines, and screening are also usually not included.
-For these reasons, accident-only coverage is usually the cheapest type of pet insurance.
+For these reasons, accident-only coverage is usually the cheapest type of insurance.

 While the specific accidents covered can vary slightly from provider to provider, some of the commonly covered “accidents” include: